9th annual Beer and Wine Fest set for Aug. 10

 The Beer and Wine Fest is in it’s ninth year as the NEXT Young Professionals host the event at the 18th Street Plaza in Scottsbluff Saturday, Aug.
 10 from 4 to 8 p.m.

 At last year’s fest, Laurie Buhlke, who has been a NEXT board member for three years, said they incorporated food trucks, with three vendors attending this year.
-Rosita’s, Pineapple Express and Cornhusker Roast food trucks will be at the fest.
+Rosita’s, Pineapple Express and Cornhusker Roast food trucks will be at this year’s fest.

-While th public enjoys samples of 50 different varieties of beer and wine, they can enjoy live music by the Greendales, who will be performing during the event.
+While the public enjoys samples of 50 different varieties of beer and wine, they can enjoy live music by the Greendales, who will be performing during the event.

 “We’re going for more of a festival feel like you see in the Denver area,” Buhlke said.